Communication Studies (CST) - Courses

 CST 338 Cr.3

-This course examines the role of print and electronic media in constructing and/or reinforcing unrealistic mythic and stereotypic images and ideals of sex, love, and romance and the impact of these portrayals on men, women, and children.
+This course examines the role of print and electronic media in constructing and/or reinforcing unrealistic mythic and stereotypic images and ideals of sex, love, and romance and the impact of these portrayals in relationships.
 Multidisciplinary research and theory provide the basis for the focus on practical applications.
-Students will attempt to identify mass media myths and unrealistic portrayals.
+Students will identify mass media myths and unrealistic portrayals of sex, love, and romance.
 Prerequisite: CST 230 or WGS 100.
 Offered Occasionally.

 CST 350 Cr.3